Changissnz/nu_merchant_principal/README.md

 On the matter of payments, there are only a few broad approaches that are possible.
-Payments do follow some guideline that pertain to the concept of ideal proportionality, and additionally along the lines of the base scientific principle of input-output expectation.
+Payments do follow some guideline that pertains to the concept of ideal proportionality, and additionally is along the lines of the base scientific principle of input-output expectation.
 Payments of currency are an <ins>externally-sourced gain</ins> for the receivers.
 The source of the currency received